yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 # Cut out the censored characters only

 If you want to visualise your results, this step gets you there.
+We use the file "Censored lines final", which we created in the step "Ensure consistent file format".
-#todo continue - how to select the correct input
+Unlike the last step, this tabular file contains all 13 lines in 9 columns.
-We select only the uncensored characters from text two.
+From this file, we cut out all uncensored characters.
 The result is only one column with different rows of Chinese characters.
 It allows scaling words by frequency in the word cloud in the next step.
 As a result, characters that appear more often appear bigger, making the results evident at first sight.

 > <hands-on-title> Select the censored characters </hands-on-title>